 If you believe you have a condition that may affect your application you need to bring this to our attention during the application process so we can combine this information along with all the other information we gather from you during the process, including the assessment results.

-Our application form has been designed to ensure that you have the opportunity to show us how you could match against our leadership behaviours.
-It gives us more in-depth information and examples of when you have been able to demonstrate these behaviours which a CV would not be able to show us.
+Our application form has been designed to ensure that you have the opportunity to show us how you could match against our company values.
+It gives us more in-depth information and examples of when you have been able to demonstrate these values which a CV would not be able to show us.

 The application system will automatically send a number of emails after the date you initially register to remind you to complete your application (after 2 days, 5 days and a final email 28 days after you initially registered to inform you that your application has been withdrawn).
 These emails are sent out based on when you registered, as opposed to when you last logged into your account, so please try to complete your application within 28 days of initially registering.